mrkkrp/megaparsec-site/index.md

 ### Character parsing

 Megaparsec has decent support for Unicode-aware character parsing.
-Functions for character parsing live in [`Text.Megaparsec.Char`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Char.html) module (they all are included in `Text.Megaparsec`).
+Functions for character parsing live in [`Text.Megaparsec.Char`](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Char.html) (they all are included in `Text.Megaparsec`).
 The functions can be divided into several
 categories: